software-engineering-amsterdam/many-ql/TeamAwesome/README.md

 The grammar for QL is in `ql/antlr/QL.g4`.

 Make sure ANTLR 4.5 and Python 3 are installed.
-The parser can be rebuilt by running `python generateParser.py` script from there.
+The parser can be rebuilt by running `python generateParser.py` from there.